Serryousc/universe-psql-freecodecamp/README.md

 **EN** - it's one of the requirement projects from relational database courses in freecodecamp.com(https://www.freecodecamp.org/learn/relational-database/build-a-celestial-bodies-database-project/build-a-celestial-bodies-database)

-i has tried to create it's database many times, to insert info i used chatgtp to create fictional info.
+I has tried to create it's database many times, to insert info i used chatgtp to create fictional info.

 Best regards!